 (ii) If the Grantees hold title as Tenants in Common and one of them should die during their ownership of the real property, then the deceased Grantee's interest shall transfer according to such Grantee's estate plan.
 In many cases this means the deceased Grantee's interest will pass through his or her Last Will & Testament and will require probate administration.
 The probate process may be avoided for a Tenant in Common interest in real property if a Grantee (and now the owner) of such interest creates and properly records a Beneficiary Deed for such interest.

-10. The provisions relating to the creation and implementation of a Beneficiary Deed are set forth in Chapter 461.025 of the Missouri Revised Statutes.
+10. The provisions relating to the creation and implementation of a Beneficiary Deed in the State of Missouri are set forth in Chapter 461.025 of the Missouri Revised Statutes.